Father son happy family men indian dark skin generational trauma california rehab

 Coping After Trauma

 Life can take a dramatic turn after a traumatic family event.
-In addition to the usual demands of daily life, new responsibilities like insurance claims or medical appointments can make it difficult to manage or attend to your routines.
+In addition to the usual demands of daily life, new responsibilities and emotional weight can pile up quickly.
+As a result, many families feel overwhelmed long before they think to ask for help.

 Failure to Cope With Trauma